JoshPaulie/anifiller/README.md

 # anifiller

-A simple CLI tool to check which anime episodes are canon, mixed canon/filler, or filler by scraping [animefillerlist.com](https://www.animefillerlist.com).
+A simple CLI tool to identify and organize anime episodes by type (canon, mixed, filler) using data from [animefillerlist.com](https://www.animefillerlist.com).

 ## Features

 - Get filler list of a particular show
 - Get all shows available on [animefillerlist.com](https://www.animefillerlist.com)
 - Smart suggestions
+- Move filler/mixed episodes to a separate folder

 ## Installation